5.5.3. Downloading datasets from the mldata.org repository¶

 Data sets in mldata.org do not adhere to a strict

-naming or formatting convention. sklearn.datasets.fetch_mldata
+naming or formatting convention. sklearn.datasets.fetch_mldata is

 able to make sense of the most common cases, but allows to tailor the